 A LITTLE HISTORY

 In literary fiction, the grotesque has evolved over the years, originating in stories and fables, in mythology.
 What a great place to create these monsters, these aberrations, these fascinating beasts, gods, and mortals.
 I’m reminded of the cyclops, Medusa, the hydra, and of course—the kraken.
 I wonder how many kids watched Clash of the Titans (the original, or the re-release) just waiting to see what the hell a kraken was?
-I think the same applies for other more contemporary beasts and urban legends: the chupacabra, the werewolf, and the yeti, for example.
+I think the same applies for other more contemporary beasts and urban legends: the chupacabra, the werewolf, the wendigo, and the yeti, for example.
 There’s a reason that vampires and zombies are so captivating, why we are interested in a character like Gollum, and I’ll get to that in a second.
 The carnivals of the 1920s and 1930s are another atmosphere where the grotesque was commonplace: the sideshow freaks such as the bearded woman, the elephant man, Siamese twins, and the lion-faced boy.

 GROTESQUE, NOT MERELY DISGUSTING